Affordable Care Act Helps 76 Million Americans with Private Coverage Access Free Preventive Services

 Under the Affordable Care Act most health plans must cover a set of recommended preventive services like screening tests and immunizations at no out-of-pocket cost to consumers.
 This includes Marketplace private insurance plans.

 "Today's findings are just one more indicator that the Affordable Care Act is delivering impact for millions of people nationwide," said Secretary Burwell.
 "Seventy-six million is more than just a number.
 For millions of Americans, it means no longer having to put off a mammogram for an extra year.
 Or it means catching a problem early enough that it's treatable."

 Today's data are broken down across states, age, race and ethnic group.
 For example, the report finds that approximately 30 million more women are now eligible to receive coverage for the recommended preventive services with no out-of-pocket costs.
 Altogether, a total of 48.5 million women are estimated to benefit from free preventive services.
-Covered preventive services for women include well-woman visits, screening for gestational diabetes, domestic violence screening and counseling, and FDA-approved prescription contraception with no cost-sharing.
+Covered preventive services for women include well-woman visits, screening for gestational diabetes, domestic violence screening and counseling, and

 Of the 76 million Americans with expanded access to free preventive services:

 18.6 million are children receiving expanded preventive services coverage for immunization vaccines for children from birth to age 18; vision screening; hearing screening for newborns; behavioral assessments; obesity screening; and height, weight, and body mass index measurements.